btc-vision/rust-merkle-tree/README.md

    console.log('Merkle Root:', tree.root());
    ```

+### Scripts

+- **`npm run build`**: Compiles the Rust code into a release binary.
+- **`npm run build:debug`**: Compiles the Rust code with debug information.
+- **`npm test`**: Runs the test suite.
+- **`npm run coverage`**: Generates Rust code coverage report.

 ## References

 - **Current Rust Merkle Tree Implementation**: [rs-merkle](https://github.com/antouhou/rs-merkle)
 - **SHA-256 Merkle Tree for Node.js**: [merkle-tree-sha256](https://github.com/btc-vision/merkle-tree-sha256)
 - **N-API for Rust Integration**: [napi.rs](https://napi.rs/)

-Check the `example/` folder for usage examples and to compare performance with the current `merkle-tree-sha256` package.

 ## Contributing

 Contributions are welcome!
-Please adhere to the code of conduct and sign all commits.
-Open an issue or submit a pull
-request if you encounter any problems or have suggestions for improving the library.
+If you encounter any issues or have suggestions for improvement, feel free to open an issue
+or submit a pull request.
+Signed commits are required, and please adhere to the project's code of conduct.

 ## License

 This project is licensed under the MIT License.
 For more details, please see the [LICENSE](LICENSE) file.

+## Contact

+For more information, visit the [OP_NET homepage](https://opnet.org/) or reach out via the repository's GitHub page.